 4.9

-I appreciate Postmark’s detailed message activity feed and API that exposes delivery events, metadata, and bounce data.
+I appreciate Postmark’s detailed message activity feed and API that exposes delivery status notifications, metadata, and bounce data.
 It also offers a well-maintained template library that I’ve found renders consistently across clients.
 The only limitation I’ve encountered is its narrow focus — you get minimal marketing automation or multi-channel features.

 For developers and businesses prioritizing critical email reliability over everything else, Postmark remains one of the fastest options I’ve worked with.